Skilljar Dashboard Home Page

 With clear objectives and a focused persona in mind, I led structured research sessions with customers across key roles.
 We walked seven participants through multiple high-level concepts for the dashboard and explored 20+ potential widget variations, gathering feedback on what would be most useful.
 Using the Kano model to gauge reactions we were able to prioritize the features that would deliver the most value.

 In the Kano model, a feature that the participant would "Like it" if it were present and "Dislike it" if it were missing moves to the top of the list to be worked on.
-Conversely, if they would "Like it" it if were there, and "Tolerate it" if it were not it is an indicator that the feature can wait.
+Conversely, if they would "Like it" if it were there, and "Tolerate it" if it were not it is an indicator that the feature can wait.

 During this process I learned several key elements that would shape what the team did next.